SeanMcP/videos/scripts/step-through-code-with-firefox-devtools.md

 In this "Add watch expression" box, I'm going to type the name of the variable that I want to watch: `valueAsNumber`.

 Initially this is "unavailable", because the variable hasn't been initialized.
-When I step this line, the value automatically updates.
+When I step over this line, the value automatically updates.

 Now I can see that `value` is a string, but `valueAsNumber` is a number.

 We're just watching a variable here, but you can watch any type of expression.

-If we click the "+" icon, we can add something like `valueAsNumber * 5` and hit enter or return, the debugger will evaluate the epxression.
+If we click the "+" icon, we can add something like `valueAsNumber * 5` and hit enter or return, and the debugger will evaluate the expression.

 To remove watched expressions, click the "x" icon to the right.